andrew-irods/How-To/Eclipse-attach-to-irodsServer.md

 ![Choose Project](images/debug-iserver-image4.png "Enter project name and launch configuration")

-In the dialog above, you can use the names eclipse sets up, or enter your own, then click "Finish".
+In the dialog above, click on the drop-down menu next to "Create a Launch Configuration:", and pick "C/C++ Attach to Application".
+Then, you can use the names eclipse sets up, or enter your own, then click "Finish".

 The next dialog pops up.
 This is where you can enter where the sources are.
 Click on the "Source" tab: